metrosierra/photonBloom/README.md

 - big_tagger, client_object, server_object and blossom are part of the direct hardware interfacing...they seem to be far easier than data processing

+- Dev Note: Please do NOT push raw data files onto the repository unless it is a static reference document (EG configuration JSON which should NOT be deleted).
+Please create a folder called output in your local clone and output datafiles there.
+Folders called data and output are ignored (see .gitignore)

+- If data has to be shared, use onedrive, it's great!

+- Also, please PULL before PUSHING as usual :D